tytydraco/yessleep/out/Im_a_security_guard_who_works_the_night_shift_at_an_art_gallery_and_I_think_I_need_a_raise_FINAL.md

 The woman bawled, and I wanted to empathise, but I kept seeing her younger sister’s neck — the very neck that Amy had viciously snapped several hours earlier.
 It was hard to trust her.

 “How long has it been?”
-I asked, pointing at the acid-shaped hole in the floor.
+I asked, pointing at the acid-formed hole in the floor.

 “I destroyed it shortly before you arrived… Within the hour, perhaps?”
 Amy absentmindedly replied.